Peak Sells 10 Million Copies, Proving Game Jams Still Launch Hits

 What’s Next

-Peak is available on Steam for $9.99, with a 10% launch discount still active.
-It supports 2-8 players in online co-op.
+Peak is available on Steam for $7.99.
+It supports up to four players in online co-op.